InsightSoftwareConsortium/itk-viewer-color-maps/README.md

 # itk-viewer-color-maps

-Color maps and lookup tables for itk-viewer.
+Color maps for itk-viewer.

-Select color maps, lookup tables, and their icons sourced from Matplotlib, VTK.js, VolView, Slicer, and Fiji.
+Select continuous and categorical color maps and their icons sourced from Matplotlib, VTK.js, VolView, Slicer, Colorcet, and Fiji.